What is an Echo?

 - Moderation rules prevent inaccurate or inappropriate responses

-- Curators review insights and refine the Echo over time
+- Experts review insights and refine the Echo over time

 Shipwright's Personal Journal, 1683